CosmWasm/cw-plus/packages/storage-plus/README.md

 Beyond direct lookups, we have a super power not found in Ethereum - iteration.
 That's right, you can list all items in a `Map`, or only part of them.
-We can efficiently allow pagination over these items as well, starting after the last query ended at low, low gas costs.
+We can efficiently allow pagination over these items as well, starting at the point the last query ended, with low gas costs.
 This requires the `iterator` feature to be enabled in `cw-storage-plus` (which automatically enables it in `cosmwasm-std` as well).